pluddy/secretchrome/README.md

 # Known Limitations/Bugs

-* All children exist under the video DOM node.
+* All children exist as siblings to the video DOM node.
 Which may not be desirable.
 * Missing components
 * Styling isn't completely understood yet.
 * Figure out extensibility better.
 Do they just build a react component? or follow a plugin architecture?